I am not a very social-media-posting person but when I started to

 interesting and hilarious.

-I always feel very inspired when I see more and more
+I always feel very inspired when I see more and more women switching

 and switched her career completely

 from opera singer to professional developer.
 Her

 story catched my attention and that is why I didn't want to miss the

 spread it out so that more people, who might be going through a

-So here we go.
+here we go.

 Hey Anna, could you tell me about your career switch?
 Why did